department-of-veterans-affairs/va.gov-team/products/identity-personalization/profile/personal-health-care-contacts/discovery-research/2023-10-personal-health-care-contacts-usability/conversation-guide.md

 - How do you expect the VA to use that information?
 - Where or when do you expect to be asked about this?

-Second, what does “Next of kin contact” mean to you?
+Thank you.
+What does “Next of kin contact” mean to you?
 - As far as you know, do you have that information in your VA record?
 - How do you know?
 - How do you expect the VA to use that information?